-(2) “Stretch and fold” the dough in the bowl for a few moments using oiled hands, and rotating the bowl from time to time: you will feel the dough becoming more resistant and smoother with each stretch.
-See above.
+(2) “Stretch and fold” the dough in the bowl for a few moments using wet hands, and rotating the bowl from time to time.
 Cover the bowl and leave it to rest for about 20 minutes.
 Repeat this “stretch and fold” session 3-4 times more, resting the dough in between.

-(3) Cover the bowl with clingfilm and chill at least overnight, but ideally for up to a couple of days.
+(3) Cover the bowl with clingfilm and chill at least overnight.
 Remove from the fridge and leave for an hour so for the dough to start to come to room temperature.
-Turn the dough onto a well-oiled surface: you will see bubbles forming over the dough.
+Turn the dough onto a well-semolina’d surface: you will see bubbles forming over the dough.

-(4) Cut the dough into two pieces and lay each piece over a mixture of flour and semolina.
+(4) Cut the dough into two pieces and lay each piece over semolina.
 Taking care not to deflate the dough, lightly stretch each piece a little into a rough rectangle.

-NB: well-oiled hands, going under the dough with your fingers is easiest: the flour/semolina mixture helps with traction.
+NB: wet hands, going under the dough with your fingers is easiest: the semolina mixture helps with traction.

 For ciabatta rolls, cut off small pieces of the initial dough and shape each into a rough square.

-(5) Fold in three (as in diagrams below) and carefully transfer, seam-side down, onto a baking sheet that has been lined with greaseproof and has been well dusted with flour and semolina, Even though it is a soft dough, almost gelatinous in terms of its wobble, it will handle quite easily.
+(5) Fold in three (as in diagrams below) and carefully transfer, seam-side down, onto a baking sheet that has been lined with greaseproof and has been well dusted with semolina.
+Even though it is a soft dough, almost gelatinous in terms of its wobble, it will handle quite easily.

 (6) Very gently stretch each piece of the folded dough lengthways and straighten it to form a rough rectangle, placing it near one edge of the greaseproof.
-It will resist a little as the gluten has developed, but it will still be able to be stretched slightly: just don’t force it.
+It will resist a little as the gluten will have developed, but it will still be able to be stretched slightly.

-(7) Dust the dough with more flour and semolina, cover loosely with clingfilm and leave for about an hour at room temperature to prove a little.
+(7) Dust the dough with more semolina, cover loosely with clingfilm and leave for about 30 minutes at room temperature.

 (8) Gently flip each piece of dough over onto its side: you can simply lift the greaseproof along one edge to help it flop over.
 It will now look somewhat wrinkled in places: part of its charm!